build-your-own-internet/byoi/future/name-resolution/003-nr-authoritative-server/README.md

 As we mentioned at the start of the chapter, we designated one of the machines on the internet to be our authoritative DNS server.
 That machine was built with a different docker image that included the Knot DNS software.
 While that software was installed and is ready to be used, we still need to do some configuration in order for it to serve our little internet.

-Go ahead and `restart` to get this chapter's internet up and running.
+Go ahead and `byoi-rebuild` to get this chapter's internet up and running.
 Then, `hopon host-dns` and we'll start working on the configuration files.

 Knot needs 2 files in order to know how to answer our DNS queries.
 The first is a `knot.conf` file.
 When Knot was installed, it came with a file in the `config` directory, `knot.sample.conf`.
 We can reference this file to build out our own `knot.conf` file.
 In `/config/knot.sample.conf`, there are a number of headings that we can use to make Knot perform how we want: